noteflow-ai/A2UI/docs/a2ui_protocol.md

 Communication occurs via a JSON Lines (JSONL) stream.
 The client parses each line as a distinct message and incrementally builds the UI.
 The server-to-client protocol defines four message types:

 - `surfaceUpdate`: Provides a list of component definitions to be added to or updated in a specific UI area called a "surface."
-- `dataModelUpdate`: Provides new data to be inserted into or to replace the client's data model.
-All surfaces share the same data model.
+- `dataModelUpdate`: Provides new data to be inserted into or to replace a surface's data model.
+Each surface has its own data model.
 - `beginRendering`: Signals to the client that it has enough information to perform the initial render, specifying the ID of the root component.
 - `surfaceDeletion`: Explicitly removes a surface and its contents from the UI.